j2020v/eng-42-postcodes-to-txt/README.md

 ## Objectives:
 - Make API get call
-- Write some details of the postcode txt
+- Write some details of the postcode on txt

 ## Specifications
 - Git (at least 6 commits)